staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

 * Sync your collections and API definitions to a source control repository.
 * Send monitor alerts to your monitoring service or team messaging app.
-* View your continuous integration (CI) builds from within Postman.
+* View and run continuous integration (CI) builds from within Postman.
 * Manage API deployments to an API gateway.
 * View application performance management (APM) metrics in Postman.